dashkevych/sortable-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.3.0 - February 23, 2023
+* Add: support for reusable blocks (note, it does now for reusable blocks with Sortable block in it);
+* Add: support for Border options in Sortable block;
+* Update: improve Insert buttons in the editor"

 = 1.2.0 - January 06, 2023
 * Add: support for colors in Sortable Date block;
 * Add: support for padding dimensions in Sortable Date block;